It's Not All About the Birkin—These Are the Hermès Bags Insiders Are Investing In

 Plume

-Originally debuted in the 1960s, this bag is named for its featherweight heft, hence the name "plume," meaning feather in French.
+This bag, which originally debuted in the 1960s, is named for its featherweight heft, hence the name "plume," meaning feather in French.
 The briefcase-inspired shape combines elegance and simplicity, and the style is another piece vintage sourcers are seeing pick up in demand.

 Herbag